Soccer-Spurs still in charge of group as Bentancur earns draw against Sporting | Sports-Games

 Soccer-Spurs still in charge of group as Bentancur earns draw against Sporting

+Conte's team will now have to avoid defeat at Olympique de Marseille next week to qualify for the knockout phase, while Sporting's reprieve means they can also still progress.
+"I thought because (Emerson's header) went backwards and hit a defender it was a different phase of play," Tottenham defedner Matt Doherty said of the decision that left the majority in the stadium scratching their heads.

-Tottenham Hotspur midfielder Rodrigo Bentancur's late header salvaged a 1-1 draw against Sporting to keep the London side in control of Champions League Group D but it could have been even better as Harry Kane's late effort was disallowed on Wednesday.
+Tottenham Hotspur midfielder Rodrigo Bentancur's header salvaged a 1-1 draw against Sporting to keep the London side in control of Champions League Group D but the game ended in chaotic scenes as Harry Kane's last-gasp effort was disallowed on Wednesday.
 Victory for Spurs would have booked their place in the last 16 with a game to spare and they thought they had sealed it with almost the last kick of the game when Kane fired in from close range after Emerson Royal's header across goal.

-Tottenham Hotspur midfielder Rodrigo Bentancur's late header salvaged a 1-1 draw against Sporting to keep the London side in control of Champions League Group D but it could have been even better as Harry Kane's late effort was disallowed on Wednesday.

-"I thought because it went backwards and hit a defender it was a different phase of play," Tottenham's Matt Doherty said of the decision that left many scratching their heads.
+"I thought because (Emerson's header) went backwards and hit a defender it was a different phase of play," Tottenham defedner Matt Doherty said of the decision that left the majority in the stadium scratching their heads.
 "I'll have to look at the rule book.
 A few of us don't have a clue what happened."

-The result left Tottenham top of a desperately tight group on eight points, with Sporting and Eintracht Frankfurt, who beat Olympique de Marseille, on seven.
+The result left Tottenham top of a desperately tight group on eight points, with Sporting and Eintracht Frankfurt, who beat Olympique de Marseille 2-1, on seven.
 Marseille have six points.
 Spurs will qualify for the last 16 if they avoid defeat in Marseille on Tuesday when Sporting host Frankfurt also needing a point to guarantee a place in the knockout stage.
+If Tottenham lose in France they will be out of the competition.

+Conte admitted his side were poor in the first half but questioned whether the VAR decision would have been given against one of Europe's heavyweights.
+"I would like to see this type of decision with a top team, in an important game, I would like to see if VAR is so brave to take this decision," the Italian said.

+GREAT CHANCE Tottenham began the match on the back of successive Premier League defeats which stopped their early-season momentum.

+They were awful in the first half against Sporting, slow in possession and cumbersome in attack and the visitors dominated.
+The hosts had one massive let-off when Paulinho sliced a great chance over the bar from Pedro Porro's cross.

-Sporting were by far the better team in the first half and took the lead in the 22nd minute through former Spurs player Marcus Edwards.
-Tottenham were vastly improved after the break and peppered the Sporting goal in their search for an equaliser with keeper Antonio Adan making several saves to preserve his side's lead.
+But in the 22nd minute they went behind when former Spurs player Marcus Edwards was given time to line up his shot and he duly beat Hugo Lloris with a sweetly-struck left footer.
+Tottenham were vastly improved after the break and peppered the Sporting goal in their desperate search for an equaliser with keeper Antonio Adan making sharp saves from Eric Dier, Son Heung-min and Doherty.

-Sporting substitute Flavio Nazinho spurned two great opportunities to make the points safe -- the second an open goal - and in the 80th minute those misses looked even more costly as Tottenham levelled.
+Sporting substitute Flavio Nazinho spurned two great opportunities to make the points safe -- first denied by Lloris and then shooting wide of an open goal - and in the 80th minute those misses looked even more costly as Tottenham levelled.
 Ivan Perisic swung in a corner and midfielder Bentancur rose highest to head powerfully past Adan.

-There was still more drama to come with Spurs keeper Hugo Lloris forced into a great to deny substitute Fatawu Issahaku before Kane's disallowed effort meant that Sporting finished the game well in the hunt for a last 16 spot.
+There was still more drama to come with Lloris forced into a great to deny substitute Fatawu Issahaku before Kane thought he had stolen it for the hosts.
+"Last year we had some luck in certain moments, this season has been a very difficult season, so I hope for the best and he (Kane) was offside and it was a good moment," Sporting coach Ruben Amorim said of the final twist.

+"It was a very good first half and then the second half we were tired, but we suffered as a team."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)